blazium-engine/blazium-docs/tutorials/scripting/c_sharp/c_sharp_differences.rst

 xml_unescape             StringExtensions.XMLUnescape
 =======================  ==============================================================

-List of Godot's PackedByteArray methods that create a String and their C# equivalent:
+List of Blazium's PackedByteArray methods that create a String and their C# equivalent:

 =========================  ==============================================================
 GDScript                   C#